 - The car accident involves a hit and run driver.

 Damages are the losses associated with an accident or injury.
 They fall under two categories: economic and non-economic.
-When you file a UM insurance claim, you can seek a settlement for the following damages:
+When you file a UM/UIM insurance claim, you can seek a settlement for the following damages:

 - Medical bills